Time Series Forecasting via Reasoning: A Slow-Thinking Approach with Reinforcement Fine-Tuned LLMs: Experiments

-\paragraph{Implementation Details.} Unlike traditional TSF methods that often require normalization, we conduct experiments in the original numerical space.
+Tables~\ref{tab:main_results_mse} and~\ref{tab:main_results_mae} report MSE and MAE on each dataset's original scale, with all results averaged over three runs using different random seeds.
+Baselines follow their official or commonly adopted experimental configurations, with predictions inverse-transformed before evaluation when normalization is used.
+For \Ours, we keep the model-facing time-series values in the original numerical scale as both inputs and outputs, allowing the LLM to access physically meaningful magnitudes during reasoning.

 For \Ours, we use Qwen2.5-7B-Instruct as the backbone.
-In SFT, we train on 300 synthetic samples with a learning rate of 5e-5 for one epoch.
-In RL, we implement GRIP using the Verl framework \cite{verl} with vLLM for generation.
-In Eq. \ref{eq:2}, $\epsilon=0.2$ and $\beta=0.04$; group size $G=16$, $k=3$.
-The batch size is 16, learning rate is 1e-6, policy temperature is 1, and max completion length is 3000.
+In SFT, we train on 3000 synthetic samples with a learning rate of 5e-5 for one epoch.
+In RL, we implement GRIP using the VeRL framework \citep{verl} with vLLM for generation, $\epsilon=0.2$ and $\beta=0.04$; group size $G=16$, $k=3$.
+The batch size is 16, learning rate is 1e-6, policy temperature is 1, and max completion length is 8000.
 Both stages are run on a 4-GPU A800 cluster.
 For DeepSeek-R1, we apply its prompt directly to time series prediction without training.
-Time-R1 is trained only on ETTh1 and generalized to other datasets without fine-tuning, whereas baseline methods require separate models per dataset.